Home/Blog/Bulgaria vs Romania

 Bulgaria and Romania sit side by side on the map, both joined the EU in 2007, and both built reputations as low-tax destinations in Eastern Europe.
-But in 2024, Romania raised its standard corporate tax rate from 10% to 16%, while Bulgaria kept its at 10%.
-That single change reshuffled the comparison entirely.
+Romania's standard corporate tax has been 16% since 2005, while Bulgaria's has remained at 10% since 2007.
+Romania's micro-enterprise regime — which offered much lower rates — has been heavily restricted since 2023-2024, reshuffling the comparison for many entrepreneurs.

 This article compares the two countries across every dimension that matters to entrepreneurs: corporate and personal taxes, company formation, banking, cost of living, residency, and practical infrastructure.
 We include worked examples at EUR 60,000 and EUR 120,000 annual income to show the real-world difference.